The Last Minute

 The Last Minute is a 2001 British-American urban gothic film, written and directed by Stephen Norrington.

 It shows a struggling man hitting bottom and finding light in unexpected places, and trying a huge alternative as the solution to his problems while giving up the life he recently found.

+Production

+In November 1998, it was reported that Stephen Norrington and producer Matthew Justice's Venom Entertainment had signed a deal with Summit Entertainment and Newmarket Capital Group to produce and distribute The Last Minute, a dark comedy set in the London underworld to be written and directed byNorrington.
+Following the success of Blade Norrington received a number of studio offers, but Norrington opted to pursue The Last Minute as his next project in order to demonstrate his range as a director.
+In February 1999, it was reported that Summit and Newmarket had dropped out of the project and instead Chris Blackwell's Palm Pictures would fully finance the film.